Digital Marketing

 Examples of dynamic ads

-Static vs Dynamic: Which ad type is best for me?
+Static vs Dynamic: Which ad type is best for my marketing strategy?

 This might sound like a vague answer, but it all depends on your marketing goals and business model!
 That's because static vs dynamic ads both have pros and cons.